Brand Guardian

 Description

 ?
-Marketing and sales directors plan, organise and direct market research and formulate and implement an organisation’s marketing and sales policies.
+Marketing, sales and advertising directors plan, organise and direct advertising campaigns and market research and formulate and implement an organisation’s marketing, sales and social media policies.

 Qualifications

-Entry is generally via career progression from related occupations (e.g. Marketing Manager, Sales Manager).
-Entrants to the professional qualifications of the Chartered Institute of Marketing require GCSEs/S grades, A levels/H grades, a BTEC/SQA award, a degree or equivalent qualification and/or relevant experience.
+Entry is generally via career progression from related occupations (e.g. Marketing manager, Advertising accounts manager, Sales manager), although in practice most will hold a degree.
+Professional qualifications are also available and off and on-the-job training is possible.
+Entrants to professional qualifications from relevant bodies (such as the Chartered Institute of Marketing) require GCSEs/S grades, A levels/H grades, a BTEC/SQA award, a degree or equivalent qualification and/or relevant experience.

 Tasks

-• Produces and/or assesses reports and recommendations concerning marketing and sales strategies.
+• Produces and/or assesses reports and recommendations concerning marketing, advertising and sales strategies

 Employment by region